Tracking Sewage Pollution

 Rivers & Streams

-On the image, you can see a map, in blue of all the rivers that escaped sewage in 2024, and in brown all the rivers that received more than 24 hours of sewage dumps.
+On the map, you can see in blue all the rivers that escaped sewage in 2024, and in brown all the rivers that received more than 24 hours of sewage dumps.

 Top of The Poops - Rivers